Creating SEO-friendly URLs: Best Practices & Examples

 The second link will take users to the same SE Ranking page.

 When you’re building a website, you need to make sure that all your files are assembled into a sensible structure.
 That’s why it makes sense to structure your website into categories, folders, and subfolders.
-For example, when your web address looks like this https://example.com/winter-clothes/coats rather than just https://example.com/coats, your visitors will understand where they are.
+For example, when your web address looks like this https://example.com/winter-clothes/coats/ rather than just https://example.com/coats, your visitors will understand where they are.

-Titles and URLs
+Keep titles and URLs concise

 Titles and URLs don’t have to match, but it is a good practice as well as keeping URLs short.
 That’s how you can use the relevant keyword in your URL, make it more readable, attract more users, and create a great link to share on social media.
 Moreover, it is all about readers’ expectations—using the same keywords in the title and URL helps you to not disappoint them.

-File extensions in URLs
+Consider file extensions in URLs

 According to John Mueller, file extensions like .html, .asp, .php don’t affect your ranking.
-It doesn’t matter if your URL has or has no extension—if your site looks like this http://www.example.com/blog.html, it will show up in the same way in Google search results.
+It doesn’t matter if your URL has or has no extension—if your site looks like this https://example.com/blog.html, it will show up in the same way in Google search results.

 In most cases, webmasters want to remove them to make URLs shorter and more user-friendly (which makes sense) but you should consider that sometimes it harms the website.
 By removing the extension, you have to redirect old URLs to new addresses, which can take some time.

-Hyphens (dashes) and underscores
+Choose hyphens (dashes) and underscores wisely

-You should use hyphens in your URLs.
 Google treats them better than underscores for one reason—hyphens separate words and are interpreted as spaces, whereas underscores in your URLs aren’t recognized.
 For example, if you use “my_trip”, Google will interpret it as “mytrip” instead of “my trip.“

-A trailing slash in a URL
+Standardize a trailing slash in a URL

 URLs with trailing slashes commonly represent a directory, and those without a trailing slash represent a file.
 But in fact, there is no difference for Google whether a URL has or has no trailing slash.
-The important thing is to make sure that you don’t have both of them containing different content.
-For example, if two URLs www.example.com/products/ and www.example.com/products serve duplicate content, then you have to choose one of the URLs as the main version.
-It doesn’t matter which one.

-URL capitalization
+Avoid URL capitalization

 We recommend removing numbers from URLs, if possible.
 Let’s say, you have a news website.
 You may want to add a date to all your web addresses.
 Still, you need to think twice and decide if you really need it.
 The thing is the content that you published some time ago may seem outdated to a user.

 Another reason for avoiding numbers is changing content.
 For example, the number is a part of your URL that contains this slug: 5-ways-to-improve-urls.
 Later, you decide to edit your post by adding one extra way to your list.
-By doing this, you will have to change the title and the address, which means redirecting to a new URL.
+By doing this, you will have to change the title and the URL, which means redirecting to a new address.
 That’s why the how-to-improve-urls slug without numbers is a much better option.

 There are two types of URLs: static (permalinks) and dynamic URLs.
 Static is the address that doesn’t change and doesn’t include URL parameters.